Live Captions for Multilingual Events (2026): A Practical Guide

 SetupZeroSales call + contractSelf-serve signup

-Language supportLimited; usually single source50+ languages, paid80+ translation languages
+Language supportLimited; usually single source50+ languages, paid80+ languages (one target per session)

 Audience-facing displayInside meeting clientCustom event platformWeb link / QR code